 Girls Inc. of Alameda County programming is designed to empower girls at every stage of development, and provides a supportive, engaging environment for them to thrive.

 We focus on the whole girl: her health and well-being, education, and development as a leader.
-In addition to our K-12 programming continuum, Girls Inc. offers outpatient mental health services for youth and families and school-based case management services in English and Spanish.
+In addition to our K-12 programming continuum, Girls Inc. offers on-site mental health services for youth and families through our partnership with Pathways Counseling Center at Seneca, as well as school-based case management services in English and Spanish.

 Given our work in economically distressed and under-resourced neighborhoods, we recognize that many of our girls face ongoing exposure to trauma.
 We are committed to providing a trauma-informed approach throughout our programs by ensuring our staff are equipped to recognize and respond to girls who have faced traumatic stress- reducing the impact of that stress on girls’ ability to learn.